LeyangYu1996/EC601_Mini_Project1/README.md

 Setting up authentication for Google Cloud is REQUIRED before running this program

-Input the direction of your fonts here
+Please put the direction of your fonts into the place of main.py